-You can check your town’s air quality index (AQI) using this online tool.
-You can search by zip code, or by state.
-The website also provides a quick guide to what the numbers mean.
+You can check your local air quality index (AQI), and you can search by zip code or by state.
+The website also provides a quick guide and explains what the numbers mean.
 AQI values run from low to high.
-If the AQI value is higher, there is more pollution in the air and more concern for people’s health and well being.
+If the AQI value is higher, there is more pollution in the air and more concern for people’s health and well-being.

-Indoor air quality also contributes to COPD.
+Indoor air quality also contributes to lung disease symptoms.
 Dust, irritants and chemicals can build up in your home.
-People with COPD usually spend a lot of time indoors, and it’s important to do so on days when outdoor air quality is comprised.
-Thus, it’s also important to improve your indoor air quality.
-The following are some tips to do so:
+People with lung disease usually spend a lot of time indoors, and it’s important to do so on days when outdoor air quality is comprised.
+Here are some tips to improve indoor air quality:

 Test for Radon

 Radon is a radioactive gas that can be in the ground naturally, and it contributes to lung cancer.
 It can get in your home from the foundation.
-You can get a radon test kit at any home improvement store.
+You can buy a radon test kit at home improvement stores.

 Purify the Air